sr-t1/task1/README.md

     r = Repair()
     r.repair(img)

-The face result picture will be saved in code/results named as face_1.png,face_2.png,face_3.png by the order of faces detected
+The face result picture will be saved in code/results named as face_1.png,face_2.png,face_3.png.etc
 The background result will be saved as code/results/bg.png
 The full result will be saved as code/results/final.png